eostermueller/load-test-in-a-box/README.md

 For a little more background, here's a 15 minute video that shows the process:
 [![load-test-in-a-box](http://img.youtube.com/vi/Ck7REKh3E6w/0.jpg)](https://youtu.be/Ck7REKh3E6w "load-test-in-a-box")

 # Use Cases
+The load-test-in-a-box is:
 * Easy way to provide consistency when conducting interviews or hands-on training for java performance skills.
 * Benchmark performance of competing java code designs
 * Great way to share/analyze performance during a code review.

 # How it Works

-You read through a scenario of a performance problem encountered by a software development team.
-Throughout the text of the scenario you'll find 'click-to-fail' hyperlinks -- just click on each to launch a specific set of code on your desktop, giving you a front-row-set to understanding the problem encountered by the team in the scenario.

-load-test-in-a-box has a simple [Feature Flag]([url](https://www.optimizely.com/optimization-glossary/feature-flags/)) implementation that enables the user to read a sceario of some problem that a software team is encountering.
+The SUT in load-test-in-a-box has a simple [Feature Flag]([url](https://www.optimizely.com/optimization-glossary/feature-flags/)) implementation which is a singleton that details a list of the java could that currently runs when load is applied to [the system's only url/entrypoint](https://github.com/eostermueller/load-test-in-a-box_sut_sample/blob/master/src/main/java/com/github/eostermueller/tjp2/rest/WorkloadController.java#L65-L80).

+When the user clicks on a 'click-to-fail' link in the scenario-puzzle, it configures the singleton to run code that illustrates that part of the puzzle scenario.
+For example, if the scenario says that the team can't figure out why the system is so slow, clicking on the 'click-to-fail' hyperlink actually runs the slow code on the end user's workstation.

 # Links